buyallmemes/blog-api/posts/20240422-testing-guideline.md

 [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) applies to tests quite well.
 80% coverage could be archived by spending just a little bit of effort.
-The last 20% of coverage will take you four times as much.
+The last 20% of coverage will take you approximately four times as much.

 ![](assets/20240406-tg/image-20230331-114754.png)